If you’re looking to get an edge over your competition, you’ve probably come upon the mentoring vs coaching debate.

 Mentoring is a directed approach to increasing the skills of your employees.
 The mentor is usually a more experienced person in a senior position that passes down his knowledge and experience onto junior mentees.

-Throughout the mentoring process, mentorees receive direction, feedback, and advice to better themselves and improve both, personal and professional qualities.
+Throughout the mentoring process, mentorees receive direction, feedback, and advice to better themselves and improve both, their personal and professional qualities.

 Rather, a good coach is a guide that can orient your employees on the correct path of improvement.
 Coaches rarely offer rigid training programs, but more commonly listen to their coachees and help them to solve arising problems.